 Pour the hot sauce over meatballs in casserole.
 If desired, add one 8-ounce can of pineapple chunks (drained).

-Bake for 30 to 45 minutes, depending on the size of the meatballs.
+Bake for 30 to 45 minutes in the pre heated oven, depending on the size of the meatballs.

 Transfer to the slow cooker and keep on low for serving.